Overpass turns heads with scintillating Rosehill trial win

 “He has changed a lot.
 He’s really matured this time in and he’s a real stallion now.

-“It's very exciting to watch him go and very exciting for the races coming up.”
+“It’s very exciting to watch him go like that and very exciting for the races coming up.”

-With The Everest looming as Overpass' target this spring, The Shorts (1100m) is likely to be where he races first-up.
+With The Everest looming as Overpass’ target this spring, (1100m) is likely to be where he races first-up.

-The Group 2 sprint is still a month away, so the horse is expected to have another barrier trial before returning to the races on September 17 at Royal .
+The Group 2 sprint is still a month away, so the horse is expected to have another barrier trial before returning to the races on September 17 at Royal Randwick.

-After prizemoney increases for New South Wales spring were confirmed earlier in the month, The Shorts is now worth AU$1 million.
+After increases for spring features were confirmed earlier in the month, The Shorts is now worth AU$1 million.

-Both Redzel (2017) and Classique Legend (2020) took out the race en route to winning The Everest, proving it to be a key lead-up to the $15 million feature on October 15.
+Both Redzel (2017) and (2020) took out the race en route to winning The Everest, proving it to be a key lead-up to the $15 million feature on October 15.

 “Bjorn thinks maybe The Shorts, but he’ll have another trial before he goes anywhere and Bjorn will sit down and have a good discussion with Scott Darby to plan out his program,” Lobb said.